gndrmnn/nodepool/doc/source/configuration.rst

            :default: False

-           On the failure of the ssh ready check, download the server console log to aid in debuging the problem.
+           On the failure of the ssh ready check, download the server console log to aid in debugging the problem.

         .. attr:: volume-size
            :type: int gigabytes